EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation

 Additionally, we evaluated the convergence and the accuracy of EvoVGM\_JC69 and EvoVGM\_K80, two variants of the EvoVGM model implementing JC69 and K80 substitution models, respectively.
 Each model was fitted ten times with different weight initialization on the exact sequence alignment.
-Figure \ref{fig:jc69_k80_gtr} and table \ref{tab:logl_comp} show the results of the models trained and evaluated with alignments of five sequences of length 5000 bp.
-All models converge to values closer to or higher than the actual log likelihood of the data, which is calculated with equation \ref{eq:logl} using the known ancestral sequences and evolutionary parameters.
-Moreover, they approximated the branch lengths even when trained with datasets simulated with a different substitution model (Tables \ref{tab:gtr_b}, \ref{tab:jc_b} and \ref{tab:k80_b}).
+Figure \ref{fig:jc69_k80} and Table \ref{tab:logl_comp} show the results of the models trained and evaluated with alignments of five sequences with a length of 5000 bp.
+All models converge to values closer to or higher than the actual log likelihood of the data, which is calculated with equation \ref{eq:logl}.
+Moreover, they were able to approximate the branch lengths even when trained with datasets simulated with a different substitution model (Tables \ref{tab:jc_b} and \ref{tab:k80_b}).